 Still active riders who have won the Tour de Romandie are Richie Porte (2017), Nairo Quintana (2016), Ilnur Zakarin (2016), Chris Froome (2013, 2014), Simon Spilak (2010) and Roman Kreuziger (2009).
 Only Porte and Spilak will be lined-up at the start of the 2018 edition.

-Along with Marc Soler (overall win Paris-Nice) ITT specialist Primoz Roglic is a contender who is on a roll at the moment.
-The Slovenian recently won the Tour of the Basque Country and in last month’s Tirreno-Adriatico he showed fine form when he was thrown back by a mechanical issue in the Queen Stage.
-Geraint Thomas met with the same kind of problem in that race.
+ITT specialist Primoz Roglic is a contender who is on a roll at the moment.
+The Slovenian recently won the Tour of the Basque Country and in the Tirreno-Adriatico he showed fine form but was thrown back by a mechanical issue in the Queen Stage.
+Geraint Thomas met the same kind of problem in that race.

 In theory, the route of the Tour de Romandie should suit Richie Porte, but – except for a stage victory in the Tour Down Under – his 2018 performances have been ruined by illness.
 He made a comeback in the Basque Country, but that came too early.

 Favourites Tour de Romandie 2018

 **** Richie Porte, Steven Kruijswijk, Egan Bernal

 ** Gorka Izagirre, Emanuel Buchmann, David Gaudu, Pierre Latour

 * Rui Costa, Andrey Amador, Tejay van Garderen, Rohan Dennis

 Tour de Romandie 2018: Route maps, height profiles, and more